Engineering Technology Course Descriptions

 - Perform robot startup and demonstrate programming for basic motion control in the different coordinate systems available.

-ETEC 246: Advanced PLCs and Communications
+ETEC 246: Advanced Plcs and Communications

 Credits: 5.0Students will learn advanced applications of Programmable Logic Controllers (PLCs) used to operate automated systems.
 Students will learn to program and communicate with the systems.
 Prerequisite(s): ETEC 143.